Torsten Albig: Minister-President of Schleswig-Holstein, 2012–2017

 Torsten Albig was appointed candidate for Minister-President, representing his party, the SPD, in 2011 after a member's decision.
 At the election in 2012, the SPD achieved 30.4% of the votes, not enough to beat the ruling CDU that got 30.8% of the popular vote.
 Both the SPD and CDU achieved 22 seats each, and the election result made it possible for Albig to form a coalition government with the participation of the Green Party and the SSW, which is a regional party representing the Danish and Frisian minorities.
 The three parties had a narrow majority in the Landtag of Schleswig-Holstein with 35 of 69 seats.
 At the appointment in parliament though, he got 37 of 69 possible votes.
 The new-formed government of Schleswig-Holstein consisting of the SPD, The Green Party and the SSW had never been seen before in German history.

 Albig succeeded Peter Harry Carstensen in the position as Minister-President of Schleswig-Holstein.

 Albig served as an SPD delegate to the Federal Convention for the purpose of electing the President of Germany in 2012 and 2017.
 Together with Doris Ahnen, Martin Dulig, Heiko Maas and Manuela Schwesig, he co-chaired the SPD’s national convention in Leipzig in 2013.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2013 federal elections, Albig was part of the SPD delegation in the working group on transport, building and infrastructure, led by Peter Ramsauer and Florian Pronold.

-In 2015, Albig – alongside First Mayor of Hamburg Olaf Scholz – negotiated a restructuring deal with the European Commission that allowed the German regional lender HSH Nordbank to offload 6.2 billion euros in troubled assets – mainly non-performing ship loans – onto its government majority owners and avoid being shut down, saving around 2,500 jobs.
+In 2015, Albig – alongside First Mayor of Hamburg Olaf Scholz – negotiated a restructuring deal with the European Commission that allowed the German regional lender HSH Nordbank to offload €6.2 billion in troubled assets – mainly non-performing ship loans – onto its government majority owners and avoid being shut down, saving around 2,500 jobs.

 Life after politics

-Since 2018, Albig has been serving as Vice President Corporate Representation of Deutsche Post in Brussels.
+From 2018 to 2021, Albig worked as Vice President Corporate Representation of Deutsche Post in Brussels.
+Since 2023, he has been responsible for external affairs at Philip Morris International's German subsidiary.